Go, little book, go!

 TGC finals for Wandering Aengus Book Award

-Graphic showing winners of the 2023 Wandering Aengus Book Award
+Graphic showing winners and finalists of the 2023 Wandering Aengus Book Award.

 Bring it, 2024!
 A sweet highlight of 2023 came toward the end of it, and I’m hoping portends more good news in the months to come.
 My full-length collection made the finalist list in the Wandering Aengus Book Award competition.
 This acknowledgement was one more form of validation for the work, which amassed some very special […]